4.3 Vortec Supercharger Kit

 Upgrading the fueling will also be necessary at some point.
 At a minimum, this means larger injectors and a bigger fuel pump.
 If you plan on running a ton of boost, you’ll need to make sure there is adequate fuel to avoid lean conditions and detonation.

-5 Best Chevy 4.3 Vortec Performance Parts
+4.3 Vortec Performance Upgrades

 • ECU Tuning